Boeeerb/PiGlow/README.md

     sudo insserv clock

-Try it out by restarting
+Try it out without restarting

+    sudo /etc/init.d/clock start

+After you have observed it starting, we should be safe to reboot

     sudo reboot